-Just last week, multiple start-ups started advertising at-home COVID-19 test kits—a possible remedy to the delayed testing process in the US amid the coronavirus outbreak.
-Two of the companies—Carbon Health and Nurx—each claimed their at-home kits would let people collect their own samples to send to a lab for testing, according to The New York Times; and another company, Everlywell, shared that they'd be the first to distribute at-home COVID-19 tests to consumers, per People.
+In mid-March, multiple start-ups started advertising at-home COVID-19 test kits—a possible remedy to the delayed testing process in the US amid the coronavirus outbreak.
+Two of the companies—Carbon Health and Nurx—each claimed their at-home kits would let people collect their own samples to send to a lab for testing, according to the New York Times; and another company, Everlywell, shared that it would be the first to distribute at-home COVID-19 tests to consumers, per People.

-But just days after the announcements, the US Food & Drug Administration issued a warning that it had not yet approved any at-home coronavirus tests.
+But just days after the announcements, the FDA issued a warning that it had not yet approved any at-home coronavirus tests.
 "We want to alert the American public that, at this time, the FDA has not authorized any test that is available to purchase for testing yourself at home for COVID-19."

-Currently, both Nurx and Carbon Health have paused their COVID-19 testing services, and Everlywell has made their at-home tests specifically available for "qualifying hospitals and healthcare companies," according to their website.
-Even more: According to reporting by TechCrunch, those who have already received previously purchased kits by Carbon Health were told that they should dispose of the kits, and that, if they had already shipped a sample back, it would be destroyed.
+Currently, both Nurx and Carbon Health have paused their COVID-19 home-test sales, and Everlywell has made their at-home tests specifically available for "qualifying hospitals and healthcare companies," according to their website.
+And according to reporting by TechCrunch, those who have already received previously purchased kits by Carbon Health were told that they should dispose of the kits, and that, if they had already shipped a sample back, it would be destroyed.

-If you were (hypothetically, now) approved for a COVID-19 test, a lab partnered with Nurx would send you a test kit via overnight mail with instructions on how to use (take the included swab, and brush both sides of the back of your throat), and a prepaid envelope for overnight return.
+If you were (hypothetically, now) approved for a COVID-19 test through Nurx (which would initially entail answering an online questionnaire about your symptoms, risk factors, and health history), the company's lab partner would send you a kit via overnight mail with instructions on its use: take the included swab, brush both sides of the back of your throat, and return if overnight in a prepaid envelope.
 After mailing your sample back, Nurx says you could get your results back within 48 hours.

 Who would benefit most from an at-home COVID-19 test?

-If an at-home coronavirus test was to become available to consumers, it would be best for mild or asymptomatic cases, Tania Elliott, MD, a telemedicine and immunology expert in New York City, tells Health.
-That means people with the less-severe symptoms including cough, low-grade fever, and/or maybe a quick bout of diarrhea or gastrointestinal issues.
+An at-home coronavirus test for consumers would be best for mild or asymptomatic cases, Tania Elliott, MD, a telemedicine and immunology expert in New York City, tells Health.
+That means people with less-severe symptoms including cough, low-grade fever, and/or maybe a quick bout of diarrhea or gastrointestinal issues.

-People with more severe symptoms, however—extreme shortness of breath, high fever—shouldn't not rely on one of these tests, should they go to market in the future, as they could cause a delay in treatment while you’re waiting for the results and deciding whether to seek medical help.
+People with more severe symptoms, however—extreme shortness of breath, high fever—shouldn't rely on one of these tests, as they could cause a delay in treatment while you’re waiting for the results and deciding whether to seek medical help.
 “The earlier patients with severe disease are detected and treated, the better their outcomes,” says Dr. Elliott.

-Right now, the tight regulations on testing in the US is a big deal here—it's likely why so many start-ups and companies began developing at-home tests in the first place.
-There's a chance, says Dr. Elliott, that if you call your healthcare provider right now with symptoms consistent with COVID-19, but are mildly ill, you'll likely be told to self-isolate and recover at home for a certain amount of time (typically 14 days) out of caution.
+There's a chance, says Dr. Elliott, that if you call your healthcare provider right now with symptoms consistent with COVID-19, but you are mildly ill, you'll likely be told to self-isolate and recover at home for a certain amount of time (typically 14 days) out of caution.
 It's in these cases where an at-home test could come in handy: to know if you actually are suffering from COVID-19 or if you have something else, like the flu, says Dr. Elliott.

 Are there any downsides to at-home COVID-19 testing?